HuntsmanCancerInstitute/UMIScripts/Readme.md

 to trimming adapters.
 GZip compressed files are natively handled.
 Processed reads in some cases can be piped out to downstream applications (adapter trimming or alignment).

-- `SingleEndFastqBarcodeTagger.pl`

-    A simple script for incorporating a second Fastq read of UMIs into the first Fastq file, appending the UMI to the read name.

 - `embedded_UMI_extractor.pl`

     A simple script for extracting the UMI barcode from the beginning of the read.
     A fixed sequence may or may not be present between the UMI and the sequenced insert.
 Both single-end and paired-end (with or without a second UMI in the second read) fastq files are supported.
 The UMI is appended to the read name.

+- `merge_umi_fastq.pl`

+    A script for merging a third fastq file of UMI sequences with one (single-end) or two (paired-end) fastq reads.
+The UMI may be appended to the read name (non-standard), added as SAM tags to the Fastq read header, or written out as an unaligned Sam or Bam file, depending on need and available support by the aligner.

 - `smallRNA_pe_umi_extractor.pl`